Synopsik/DiscordBot/README.md

             print(f"[MESSAGE] {message.author}: {message.content}")
 ```

-4. Finally, the most important step we need to do is run our bot
+5. Finally, the most important step we need to do is run our bot
 ```
 # Run our bot once it is configured
 client.run(token)
 ```

+See `main_simple.py` for the entire file